Lalitshaktawat/biostudio-installation-documents/custom-environment-for-analyses-in-BioStudio/BioStudio-custom-env.md

 :high_brightness: **User Kernels** : List of the Kernels, which were created by user.
 User can edit and remove these kernel.

-:high_brightness: **System Kernels** : BioStudio pre-define kernels.
-Which can be used to run notebook.
-User are not allowed to edit and remove these kernel, but can copy this kernel to user kernels.
+:high_brightness: **System Kernels** : BioStudio pre-defines kernels.
+Which can be used to run a notebook.
+Users are not allowed to edit or remove these kernels, but they can be copied to user kernels.

 <br><img alt="BioStudio-env" src="./pic/km23.png" class="lazy" width="100%"><br>